vansh-seth/Basic-website/README.md

 # Basic-website
 This is the code for a basic website that has a fixed navigation bar.
 Using CSS and HTML.
+This also contains a favion.